 Auto-rickshaw (tuk-tuk) drivers rarely know where they are going, even if they say they do, so you’ll often find yourself acting as navigator.
 Plus, in those first days when you perhaps don’t have internet access, it’s super handy in helping you navigate around your new home city.

-3. The Bangalore Mums Whatsapp group
+3. The Bangalore Mums Facbook group

 4. Embrace ‘India Time’